 Get your hands on some Georgian literature at Prospero's Bookstore.

-11. Take a flight to Mestia
+11. Take a flight to Mestia and go hiking

 This is top of our bucket list when we return to Georgia.
 The mountains in the north west of Georgia have amazing hiking opportunities but they can be a bit difficult to get to.
 Thankfully flights were introduced and for around $20US you take a short scenic flight to Mestia to begin your hike.
 If you prefer not to fly you can also get there through a combination of trains or buses and minivans.